- “Draw an architecture diagram showing how our microservices communicate”

 When Mermaid is useful

-- sequence diagrams for request or authentication flows
+- Sequence diagrams for request or authentication flows

-- dependency maps for refactors
+- Dependency maps for refactors

-- entity diagrams for schema discussions
+- Entity diagrams for schema discussions

-- workflow diagrams for automations and CI/CD
+- Workflow diagrams for automations and pipelines

 Supported diagram types

-- Flowcharts - decision trees and process flows
+- Flowcharts: decision trees and process flows

-- Sequence diagrams - interaction between components over time
+- Sequence diagrams: interaction between components over time

-- Class diagrams - object-oriented relationships
+- Class diagrams: object-oriented relationships

-- Entity-relationship diagrams - database schema visualization
+- Entity-relationship diagrams: database schema visualization

-- State diagrams - state machines and transitions
+- State diagrams: state machines and transitions

-- Gantt charts - project timelines
+- Gantt charts: project timelines

 Viewing diagrams